 Inside a vintage-filled Belfast home brimming with clever upcycling ideas

-The homeowners run upcycling shop ReFound and auction house On The Square Belfast so of course their family home is filled with vintage style and upcycled gems.
+The homeowners run auction house On The Square Belfast so of course their family home is filled with vintage style and upcycled gems.

 With beautifully incorporated vintage pieces and clever family design, you won’t be surprised to learn that the homeowners of this Victorian house in Helen’s Bay, Co Down, are in the interiors business.
-Jill O’Neill, owner of Belfast store ReFound, lives here with her partner, Justin Lowry, owner of auction house On The Square Belfast, and their son Harvey.
+Jill O’Neill and Justin Lowry, owners of auction house On The Square Belfast, and their son Harvey.

 Formerly known as Rust Hall, this grand five-bedroom house acts as the perfect canvas for the couple’s eclectic taste in vintage pieces.